Antifungal Treatment Market

 By Pathogen: Candida (Largest) vs. Aspergillus (Fastest-Growing)

 In the Antifungal Treatment Market, pathogens like Candida, Aspergillus, Cryptococcus, Coccidioides Immitis, Zygomycetes, Trichophyton, and Others represent a varied landscape of challenges.
-Candida remains the largest segment, leading the market share due to its prevalence in immunocompromised patients and the challenging nature of infections.
+Candida remains the largest segment, leading with the market share of 47% due to its prevalence in immunocompromised patients and the challenging nature of infections.
 While Aspergillus currently has a smaller share, it is the fastest-growing segment, driven by the rising incidence of cases in hospital settings and the increasing awareness of the need for effective treatments.

 Candida (Dominant) vs. Aspergillus (Emerging)